dbild/mozsprint-repo-template/CONTRIBUTING.md

 # Contributing to Teen-driven inquiry and working in the open

-Thank you for your interest in contributing to Teen-driven inquiry and working in the open :tada:!
+Thank you for your interest in contributing to **Teen-driven inquiry and working in the open** :tada:!

 This project is focused on adapting and modifying [Mozilla's Open Leadership Training Series](https://mozilla.github.io/open-leadership-training-series/) for a teen audience, specifically so that teens will be better equipped to launch and carry out collaborative inquiry projects and work in the open.

-This documents is a set of guidelines for contributing to [Project] on GitHub.
+This documents is a set of guidelines for contributing to **Teen-driven inquiry and working in the open**.
 These are guidelines, not rules.
 This guide is meant to make it easy for you to get involved.

 * [Participation guidelines](#participation-guidelines)
 * [What we're working on](#what-were-working-on)